 - ensures that we are transparent and accountable for our decisions

-3. We therefore publish findings of the Professional Conduct Panel (PCP) (and the other decisions specified below) unless there are compelling reasons why they should not be published.
+3. We therefore publish findings of the Professional Conduct Panel (Panel) (and the other decisions specified below) unless there are compelling reasons why they should not be published.

-4. We make decisions on publication in accordance with this policy.
+4. Decisions on publication will be made in accordance with this policy.

 5. BACP is a voluntary membership organisation which holds a register of counsellors and psychotherapists accredited by the Professional Standards Authority for Health and Social Care.